chef/chef-web-docs/content/azure_chef_cli.md

 `chef_server_crt`

-:   The SSL certificate of your Chef Infra Server that will be added to
+:   The TLS/TLS/SSL certificate of your Chef Infra Server that will be added to
     the trusted certificates.

 `client_pem`